Decorative alcohol-fuelled burners, called ethanol burners, have caused a number of serious burn injuries in Australia.

 - freestanding devices (larger, heavier and generally more expensive than table-top devices)

-- fixed devices, often referred to as ‘fireplaces’ (require installation in a fixed position, and are usually wall-mounted or recessed).
+- fixed devices, often referred to as ‘fireplaces’ (require installation in a fixed position—usually wall-mounted or recessed).

 Mandatory safety standard

-To prevent the sale of unsafe burners, a mandatory safety standard commenced on 15 October 2017.
+To prevent the sale of unsafe burners, the mandatory safety standard was introduced in October 2017.

 The mandatory standard requires ethanol burners to: